zjrohrbach/markdown-wkshts/Honors-Agenda.md

 Objectives
 ------------
-- Be able to list and apply Newton's Laws of Motion.
-- Be able to draw and use Free-Body Diagrams.
+- Be able to solve Single-Body Dynamics Problems

 Agenda
 ---------